yzx-oikawa/yzx-oikawa.github.io/_pages/about.md

 Thank you for your visit.

 I am Zuxin Liu, a senior undergraduate student at the [Beihang University](https://ev.buaa.edu.cn/), Beijing, China.
 Now I am an exchange student at the [Department of Computer Science of Technische Universität Darmstadt](https://www.informatik.tu-darmstadt.de/fb20/index.en.jsp), Darmstadt, Germany.
-My research interests include robotics, computer vision, machine learning, and their application in autonomous vehicle.
+My research interests include robotics, computer vision, machine learning, and their applications in autonomous robot.

 In the 2018 summer, I was a visit student at the [Carnegie Mellon University](https://www.cmu.edu/), advised by Prof. [Ding Zhao](https://www.andrew.cmu.edu/user/dingzhao/) at the Safe-AI Lab.
 During the summer, I worked on optimizing the LiDAR space configuration on self-driving cars, and the [research paper](https://arxiv.org/abs/1809.05845) has been submitted to [ICRA 2019](https://www.icra2019.org/).